About John

 The Person

-Cole works as a software developer and lives in Arkansas with his wife, Melissa, whom he waited for until he was thirty-four and who has been the most consistent evidence of God's goodness in his life.
+John works as a software developer and lives in Arkansas with his wife, Melissa, whom he waited for until he was thirty-four and who has been the most consistent evidence of God's goodness in his life.
 When he's not writing or coding, he's probably outdoors, reading fantasy novels, watching anime, or working on yet another home renovation project.